-Are you utilising hashtags to get maximum exposure for your brand or client’s Twitter account?
+Are you using hashtags to maximise exposure for your brand or client's Twitter account?

-If you're not using hashtags, your content is going to sink into a sea of Tweets.
-On the other hand, if you're using too many hashtags, your message will lose its value.
+If you're not utilising hashtags, your content will drown in the vast sea of tweets.
+On the flip side, if you go hashtag crazy, your message will lose its punch.